 Trained Facilitator, Lawyers in Balance Program, Georgetown University Law Center

 Ruthanne M. Deutsch, Federalizing Retroactivity Rules: The Unrealized Promise of Danforth v.
-Minnesota and the Unmet Obligation of State Courts to Vindicate Federal Constitutional Rights, forthcoming in 44 Florida State University Law Review __, Spring 2017.
+Minnesota and the Unmet Obligation of State Courts to Vindicate Federal Constitutional Rights, 44 Florida State University Law Review 53 (2017).

 Ruthanne M. Deutsch, Suing State-Sponsors of Terrorism Under the Foreign Sovereign Immunities Act: Giving Life to the Jurisdictional Grant After Cicippio-Puleo, 38 The International Lawyer 891 (2005).

 Ruthanne M. Deutsch et al., Working Within Confines: Occupational Segregation by Sex for Three Latin American Countries, 4 ICFAI Journal of Applied Economics 50 (2005).